chaoskitten82/docs/README.md

 # docs
-Guides, snippits n' such
-Because my brain is finite and the internet is not.
+Guides, snippits n' such because my brain is finite and the internet is not.